 My name is Maria von Euler.
 I’m a senior lecturer at Konstfack for SSES, Stockholm School of Entrepreneurship.
 I have a background as a journalist but eventually, I moved into design.
 I also have a long history of starting my own companies.
 After graduating from industrial design at Konstfack, I moved into a project that turned into a company here in Sweden, called Zound Industries, where we developed several brands within fashion headphones.
 I created the avant-garde brand and the first electronic brand made especially for women.
 I then started a consultancy within sustainability for products, services, systems and living labs.
 One of them involved several experts from diverse fields and ended up as an independent innovation arena for the sustainable food and food industry.
 And then we also needed to open an actual restaurant where we could be test, measure och develop the research outtakes.
-This spring I started as a senior lecturer and associate professor at Konstfack for SSES.
+This spring I started as a senior lecturer at Konstfack for SSES.

 How did you first hear about SSES?

 During my time at Konstfack.
 I did not participate in any courses.
 However, my former professor Teo Enlund was talking very warmly about it.
 When Konstfack announced this position I really got a chance to dig into SSES, and it was beyond my expectations.
 It was actually the perfect forum for me, a transdisciplinary consortium of entrepreneurship focusing on bringing people together from different disciplines and talk about how to create the world that we want to live in.